neworange-agency/aspire-samples/samples/aspire-with-node/CUSTOM_OBSERVABILITY.md

 - Track `weather.forecast.city.requests` to monitor city-specific request patterns
 - Monitor `cache.hits` and `cache.misses` by city to understand caching effectiveness
 - Watch `cache.hit_rate` to see real-time cache performance (higher is better)
+- Analyze `fetch.success` by `attempt` dimension to see retry patterns:
+  - `attempt=1`: Requests that succeeded on first try
+  - `attempt=2`: Requests that required one retry
+  - `attempt=3`: Requests that required two retries
+- For Phoenix specifically, filter `fetch.success` by `city=Phoenix` to see the retry distribution

 ### Cache Statistics Endpoint